25hlarsen4/Spreadsheet/README.md

 Assignment 3 - Refactoring the FormulaEvaluator:		Predicted hours: 12		   Actual hours: 12\
 Note: No serious hangups arose, so my time spent working was evenly distributed amongst the assignment tasks.

-Assignment 4 - Onward to a Spreadsheet:		Predicted hours: 12		   Actual hours: \
+Assignment 4 - Onward to a Spreadsheet:		Predicted hours: 12		   Actual hours: 11\
-Note: No serious hangups arose, so my time spent working was evenly distributed amongst the assignment tasks.
+Note: An hour was spent trying to fix a slightly off Regex expression, but other than that my time was evenly distributed amongst the assignment tasks.